Game Recaps, Men's Hockey, Recaps

 Quinn Hutson, the team’s point leader, disappeared midway through the game with an upper-body injury.
 Pandolfo said he’s questionable for Saturday.

 The deficit felt much greater than two goals for the Terriers.
 Still, BU pulled its goalie for Fowler to score his second of the night on the empty net, capping off a sound 5-2 victory.
-BU has now given up at least five goals in each Friday game this season.
+BU has now given up at least five goals in each series opener this season.

 Lacroix was in top form during his second official start.
 He bailed out the defense on multiple occasions, making breakaway saves after turnovers and diving across the crease after breakdowns.
 He totaled 29 saves in a performance not indicative of the final score.